 A Cincinnati publication that focuses specifically on the mental fortitude

-We spoke to one of his close friends and co-workers Bunky Jamjam about what he saw:
+We spoke to Bunky JamJam (one of Terri's closest friends and co-workers) about what happened and what he saw:

 "I work with Terri and he is a great guy.
 Probably one of the most chill dudes I know.
 I really just saw a change in him today.
 He was flippin' a wrench on my bro Flingus' old Mazda Miata.
 He is so sick when it comes to replacing struts, it's insane.
 Anyway, yeah, out of the corner of my eye I saw Terry jerk a little bit and drop his wrench.
 He just got super tense and his eyes just started, like, bulging out of his head.
 I just don't know what's up with him, we were supposed to go out to Jake's Beer Drinking Place tonight to drink beers out of beer cups but now...I just don't know..."